fkrisi11/VPM-Package-Template/README.md

 A stripped down version of the official VRChat [VPM Package Template](https://github.com/vrchat-community/template-package) that excludes all of the extra website/project bloat.

-This is modified from [Dreadrith's template](https://github.com/Dreadrith/Listed-VPM-Template) to support a slightly different workflow, with inspiration from [bd_](https://github.com/bdunderscore/modular-avatar) and [Razgriz](https://github.com/rrazgriz/RATS).
+This is modified from [Dreadrith's template](https://github.com/Dreadrith/Listed-VPM-Template) to support a slightly different workflow, with inspiration from [bd_](https://github.com/bdunderscore/modular-avatar) and [Razgriz](https://github.com/rrazgriz/RATS), and help from [Fox_score](https://github.com/foxscore).

 ## Features

 - Can clone multiple VPM package templates into one Unity project
 - Automatically builds a GitHub release with a `.unitypackage`, `.zip`, and `package.json` upon pushing a commit to the `package.json` only if there is no existing release tag for the pushed version number when `package.json` is updated
+- Automatically tag GitHub releases as `pre-release` when version is hyphenated
-- Automatically adds an icon to the `.unitypackage` that is displayed when imported
+- Can automatically add an icon to the `.unitypackage` that is displayed when imported
 - Can automatically trigger an update/action to an external repository like a [VPM Package Listing](https://github.com/JustSleightly/VPM-Package-Listing-Template)

 ## Instructions